mksachs/glow_ml/README.md

 which is a command line tool to train models and prepare them for deployment.
 Additionally, **Glow ML** includes a utility to output stats for deployed models: **model_test.py**.

+There are many areas of the application that are just loosely sketched out.
+In order to be "production ready" more robust testing and error handling should be implemented.
+In general though, this application contains the basic scaffolding needed to solve this problem.

 ## Installation

 Glow ML requires python 3.6 or greater.
 The installation instructions here are for MacOSX using [homebrew](https://brew.sh "Homebrew"),